 - Legal malpractice needs for "In House Counsel"

 - Be pleasant and courteous to office staff, clients, and adversaries.
 It's contagious.

-- Use the comprehensive online legal research tool Fastcase—a $1,900 annual value that is free to VSB members.
+- Use the comprehensive online legal research tool Fastcase Legal Research—it's free to VSB members.
 Access through your VSB Portal (Sign in).